root-project/root/README/ReleaseNotes/v604/index.md

   of `fCanSplit`.
 - This also has the side-effect of allowing the extension of the concept 'base class that prevent its derived class from being split' to any user class.
 This fixes [ROOT-7972].
+- Reduce autoparse occasions by autoloading libraries also based on their type_info-derived name, instead of only their normalized name.
+- Improve TClassEdit's handling of STL's default allocator, in particular for std::map [ROOT-8048]

 ### TTree